Sphere: Basic terminology

 As mentioned earlier r is the sphere's radius; any line from the center to a point on the sphere is also called a radius.
+'Radius' is used in two senses: as a line segment and also as its length.

 If a radius is extended through the center to the opposite side of the sphere, it creates a diameter.
 Like the radius, the length of a diameter is also called the diameter, and denoted d.
 Diameters are the longest line segments that can be drawn between two points on the sphere: their length is twice the radius, d = 2r.
 Two points on the sphere connected by a diameter are antipodal points of each other.

 A unit sphere is a sphere with unit radius (r = 1).
 For convenience, spheres are often taken to have their center at the origin of the coordinate system, and spheres in this article have their center at the origin unless a center is mentioned.

 A great circle on the sphere has the same center and radius as the sphere, and divides it into two equal hemispheres.

-Although the Earth is not perfectly spherical, terms borrowed from geography are convenient to apply to the sphere.
+Although the figure of Earth is not perfectly spherical, terms borrowed from geography are convenient to apply to the sphere.

+A particular line passing through its center defines an axis (as in Earth's axis of rotation).

-If a particular point on a sphere is (arbitrarily) designated as its north pole, its antipodal point is called the south pole.
-The great circle equidistant to each is then the equator.
+The sphere-axis intersection defines two antipodal poles (north pole and south pole).
+The great circle equidistant to the poles is called the equator.
 Great circles through the poles are called lines of longitude or meridians.
-A line connecting the two poles may be called the axis of rotation.
-Small circles on the sphere that are parallel to the equator are lines of latitude.
+Small circles on the sphere that are parallel to the equator are circles of latitude (or parallels).
 In geometry unrelated to astronomical bodies, geocentric terminology should be used only for illustration and noted as such, unless there is no chance of misunderstanding.

 Mathematicians consider a sphere to be a two-dimensional closed surface embedded in three-dimensional Euclidean space.
-They draw a distinction a sphere and a ball, which is a three-dimensional manifold with boundary that includes the volume contained by the sphere.
+They draw a distinction between a sphere and a ball, which is a solid figure, a three-dimensional manifold with boundary that includes the volume contained by the sphere.
 An open ball excludes the sphere itself, while a closed ball includes the sphere: a closed ball is the union of the open ball and the sphere, and a sphere is the boundary of a (closed or open) ball.
 The distinction between ball and sphere has not always been maintained and especially older mathematical references talk about a sphere as a solid.
 The distinction between "circle" and "disk" in the plane is similar.

-Small spheres or balls are sometimes called spherules, e.g. in Martian spherules.
+Small spheres or balls are sometimes called spherules (e.g., in Martian spherules).